ElectroGamesDev/MaintenanceMode/README.md

 # Information
  - When Maintenance Mode is Active, Only Players With OP or The Permission "maintenancemode.bypass" Can Join Your Server.
+ - Maintenance Mode Kick Message is Configurable Via The Conig File.
 # Commands
 - /mm on
 - /mm off